-Summary statistics and pass rates from the October 2021 session are presented in Table 4.
+Summary statistics and pass rates from the 2022 sessions are presented in Table 4.
 The score distribution is displayed in Figure 1.
 These statistics are based on the scale scores reported to candidates.
 The minimum, maximum, and SD are indicators of the variation in scale scores.

-Table 4: Summary statistics of scale scores by test form for the October 2021 NAC Examination a SD: standard deviation b One No Standing case was excluded from all calculations
+Table 4.
+Summary statistics of scale scores by test form for 2022 NAC Examination